-- · Clear surfaces of objects, food debris and other items. - · Wash the surface using a multi-purpose cleaner or manual detergent. - · Rinse with clean potable water using a clean cloth and allow to air dry. - Sanitize surface with food contact sanitizer according to label directions for use.
+- Clear surfaces of objects, food debris and other items. - Wash the surface using a multi-purpose cleaner or manual detergent. - Rinse with clean potable water using a clean cloth and allow to air dry. - Sanitize surface with food contact sanitizer according to label directions for use.
 OR - Follow standard operating procedures for washing items in the dishmachine.

-- Increase your defensive measures and reinforce training. - Increase frequency of cleaning, rinsing, and sanitizing food contact surfaces.
+- Increase your defensive measures and reinforce training. - Increase frequency of cleaning and disinfection of high-touch areas.

-- Follow STANDARD PROCEDURES above. - Follow your standard procedures to sanitize ware through low- and high- temperature dishmachines or a 3-compartment sink. - Wash and sanitize food contact surfaces and equipment on a more frequent basis. - · Change out utensils in buffet line on a more frequent basis. - Consider the addition of a disinfection step using an EPA-registered product with an emerging viral pathogen or coronavirus claim.
+- Follow STANDARD PROCEDURES above. - Follow your standard procedures to sanitize ware through low- and high- temperature dishmachines or a 3-compartment sink. - Wash and sanitize food contact surfaces and equipment on a more frequent basis. - Change out utensils in buffet line on a more frequent basis. - Consider the addition of a disinfection step using an EPA-registered product with an emerging viral pathogen or coronavirus claim.
 Refer to product label for directions for use.
 Before putting back in service, continue with STANDARD PROCEDURES (i.e., wash if needed, rinse, sanitize in 3-compartment sink or process in dishmachine).

-- Provide Personal Protective Equipment (e.g., gloves, gowns, masks) as directed by local and federal public health authorities for employees and infected individuals. - Reinforce all personal hygiene requirements, with special attention to hand hygiene.
-Refer to food code and hand hygiene procedures. - Perform training to reinforce cleaning, sanitizing, and disinfection procedures. - Verify dishmachine has product before use. - Follow all guidance as directed by public health authorities, especially in regards to food handling via take-out or delivery or room-service.
+- Provide Personal Protective Equipment (e.g., gloves, gowns, masks) as directed by local and federal public health authorities for employees and infected individuals. - Follow all guidance as directed by public health authorities, especially in regards to food handling via take-out or room-service. - Reinforce all personal hygiene requirements, with special attention to hand hygiene.
+Refer to food code and hand hygiene procedures. - Consider closing common dining areas and provide only take-out or delivery. - · Verify dishmachine has product before use. - Consider offering single-service, disposable ware.